Izenda7Series/docs-html/_sources/ref/api_tenant.rst.txt

      - Returns all active tenants with basic info.
    * - `GET tenant/namesOnly`_
      - Returns all active tenants with names only.
+   * - `POST tenant/accessLimits`_
+     - Lazy load access limit for each tenant.
+   * - `POST tenant/scheduleLimits`_
+     - Lazy load schedule limit for each tenant.

 GET tenant/allTenants
 --------------------------------------------------------------